Evaluate Brain Function

 loss of balance, dizziness, drunk-2035389.jpg

-Dizziness Problems: (Rate the severity on a 1 -10 scale)
+Dizziness Problems: (0 -10 scale)

 Does dizziness increase with head or body movement?